mmoayyed/mmoayyed.github.io/_posts/2020-12-20-cas63x-oidc-spa-vue-app.md

 ---
 layout:     post
 title:      Apereo CAS - Securing a Vue.js SPA with OpenID Connect
-summary:    Learn how to secure a Vue.js application using OpenID Connect code flow with PKCE and Apereo CAS as an OpenID Connect identity provider.
+summary:    Learn how to secure a Vue.js application using OpenID Connect with PKCE and Apereo CAS as an OpenID Connect identity provider.
 tags:       [CAS]
 ---